YouVersion Logo

 “You shall not covet your neighbor’s house.
 You shall not covet your neighbor’s wife, or his male or female servant, his ox or donkey, or anything that belongs to your neighbor.”—Exodus 20:17 (NIV)

 To emphasize His point, God repeats the words “shall not covet” twice, which is not surprising.
 Even non-Christians understand the dangers of being consumed by what others possess.
-Buddha himself warned, “He who envies others does not obtain peace of mind.”
+Buddha warned, “He who envies others does not obtain peace of mind.”

 Paul touches on this in his letter to the Corinthian Church.
 He describes himself as having “godly jealousy.”
 Note: The word “jealousy” in the New Testament isn’t the same as covet, but the premise is similar.
 It’s likened to zeal.
 Paul felt a zealous burden for the Church.
 He felt responsible for them and worried they’d be drawn away from the true gospel of Jesus Christ.
-We should feel the same about the people we encounter—to not be jealous of them but for them.
-Thereby, making God’s desires our own.
+We should feel the same about the people we encounter—to not be jealous of them but for them, thereby making God’s desires our own.

 Pause: Why is unhealthy desire a concern for God?